 Advice and support can be provided to suitable applicants for independent research fellowships, including:

 If you are interested in applying for funding to work at the Museum, please contact the most relevant potential supervisor for your research area.
 See the People pages for the relevant contact details.

-For applications for Leverhulme Early Career Fellowships in 2020, we ask that potential applicants send us a one-page summary of their planned research, including details of the potential Ashmolean supervisor (who should have been contacted in advance), how they will make use of collections and other facilities at the Museum, together with a CV with up to five best publications highlighted, by 31 July 2020 to firstname.lastname@example.org.
+For applications for Leverhulme Early Career Fellowships in 2021, we ask that potential applicants send us a one-page summary of their planned research, including details of the potential Ashmolean supervisor (who should have been contacted in advance) and how they will make use of collections and other facilities at the Museum, together with a CV with up to five best publications highlighted, by 31 July 2020 to firstname.lastname@example.org.
 This is in order to allow time to apply internally for match funding.

 Particular research priorities (in order of priority for each department) include:

 For the first two topics below we are particularly interested in characterisation, material interactions, sources and mitigation strategies: